Sahle Sellassie Berhane Mariam: Language choice

-Sahle Sellassie has translated five novels into Amharic, including Charles Dicken's A Tale of Two Cities', Victor Hugo's Les Misérables, and Pearl S. Buck's The Mother.
+Sahle Sellassie has translated five novels into Amharic, including Charles Dickens' A Tale of Two Cities, Victor Hugo's Les Misérables, and Pearl S. Buck's The Mother.
 His own use of English has been discussed a number of times, with his very first novel, Shinega's Village, being described as a compromise in the debate on whether authors should write in an African language or a European language.
 The author himself made it clear in the early 1980s that he intended to only write in English, translating some of his novels into Amharic if needed.

 A series of articles appeared in the Ethiopia magazine Yekatit between June 1981 and June 1983 that opened up a debate about language use between Sahle Sellassie, Asfaw Damte, and Mengistu Lemma.
-The debate began with the publication of the first two instalments of Asfaw's 'Modern Amharic Literature' series, which was intended to run to four essays.
+The debate began with the publication of the first two instalments of Asfaw Damte's "Modern Amharic Literature" series, which was intended to run to four essays.
 After the second essay, Sahle Sellassie published a strongly worded response, which led to further debate between the two.
 This was only concluded after Mengistu Lemma intervened.

 Asfaw argues that African literature is any literature written in an African language, implying that there can be no Ethiopian literature in English or any other foreign language.
 He views the small number of works in English by Ethiopia writers as insignificant, with the exception of those by Tsegaye Gabre-Medhin, Daniachew Worku and Sahle Sellassie.

-Sahle Sellassie's brief response seeks to correct Asfaw, stating that works created by Ethiopians in other languages are indeed a part of Ethiopian literature, but not part of Amharic literature.
-He follows this with an essay of his own called 'Identification of national literature'.
+Sahle Sellassie's brief response seeks to correct Asfaw Damte, stating that works created by Ethiopians in other languages are indeed a part of Ethiopian literature, but not part of Amharic literature.
+He follows this with an essay of his own called "Identification of national literature".
 Mengistu draws this debate to a close with a compromise, stating that African literature is what we get when Africans write for other Africans.
 Language choice is secondary and writers should be free to experiment.

 These exchanges can be seen to form part of a much wider debate about language use, which included Chinua Achebe, Ngũgĩ wa Thiong'o and others.